3rdReconDoc/3rdReconDoc/README.md

 - 👋 Hi, I’m @3rdReconDoc
 - 👀 I’m interested in Media, News Media, Data Journalism and Geographical Information Systems
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on Mapping Data
+- 💞️ I’m looking to collaborate on QGIS Mapping Social Data Projects, and Citizen Journalism Projects
-- 📫 How to reach me ...
+- 📫 Reach me here or 3rdReconDoc (.at.) proton.me
 - 😄 Pronouns: Normal ones are fine.
 I'm not into that Woke mindset.
 - ⚡ Fun fact: I'm working on that.